-This will also make the transition to the US case: relatively new for Europe, not for the US
+This will also make the transition to the US case: key role of nativism and ethnic cleavages is relatively new for Europe, but not for the US

 Source: author's computations using French post-electoral surveys 1956-2017 (see piketty.pse.ens.fr/conflict).
 Reading: between 1967 and 2012, the fraction of the electorate reporting to be "practicing catholic" (church at least once a month) dropped from 25% to 6%, non-practicing-catholics dropped from 66% to 49%, no-religions rose from 6% à 35%, other-religions (protestantism, juadïsm, budhism, etc., except islam) rose from 3% to 5%, and the fraction reporting islam rose from 0% to 5%.